 This labeled shape template for a triangle, circle, oval, diamond, star, rectangle, and square to make shape necklaces or bracelets.

-Life: Magnified is an exhibit of scientific images showing cells and other scenes of life magnified by as much as 50,000 times.
-The exhibit is on display at Washington Dulles International Airport’s Gateway Gallery from June through November 2014.
-The supporting Life: Magnified website features high-resolution version of all 46 images in the collection along wiht long captions than in the airport exhibit.
+Life: Magnified was an exhibit of scientific images showing cells and other scenes of life magnified by as much as 50,000 times.
+The exhibit was on display at Washington Dulles International Airport’s Gateway Gallery from June 2014 through January 2015.
+The supporting Life: Magnified website features high-resolution version of all 46 images in the collection along with longer captions than in the airport exhibit.
 In this online gallery, you’ll see cells from all around the body–brain, blood, eyed, skin, liver, muscle.
 Each type of cell teaches different lessons about how life works.

 Rooted in Math